RIPP3R1337/ProducerStash-Scraper/README.md

 - Make it so we have one script rather than 2
 - When you already did a scan and new stuff gets added to the website it will pull that rather than the files you've already scraped.

-5. Type: `python3 scraper.py` and when that one is done do `python3 download-scraper.py`
-6. These 2 should generate .txt files within the same directory.
-You're probably more interested in the download links .txt :)

 That should be all, enjoy these kits <3!